srlinuxamericas/DCFWorkshop/srl-generic-lab/README.md

 In this lab, you may choose to build out the fabric from scratch or explore a fabric that will fully configured.

-If you choose to build from scratch, you will find step-by-step SRLinux configuration examples on this page.
-The hosts are auto configured.
+If you choose to build from scratch, you will find step-by-step SRLinux configuration examples at [Step-by-Step Guide](./step-by-step-guide/README.md)

 The default setting is to build from scratch.
 If you choose to explore a configured fabric, please uncomment the line for the startup-config in the containerlab topology file `srl-generic.clab.yml` for all 6 nodes.